 This is the average monthly salary including housing, transport, and other benefits.
 Media Relations Representative salaries vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Media Relations Representative salaries in India range from 17,800 INR per month (minimum salary) to 55,200 INR per month (maximum salary).
+Media Relations Representative salaries in India range from 17,800 INR per month (starting salary) to 55,200 INR per month (maximum salary).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 |0 - 2 Years|